 Let us see the 10 simple and best ways to prepare yourself for the IELTS test:

-As you create your study plan, start by identifying your strengths and weaknesses.
+As you create your study plan, identify your strengths and weaknesses.
 For example, some people might be more comfortable with grammar than vocabulary or speaking.
 As a result, you want to make sure that you focus on those areas first.

 If you’re preparing for an exam like IELTS, an excellent place to start is by making a list of everything you know about English and everything you don’t.
 This will help zero in on your weaknesses to work on them.

 A word of warning: try not to be overly critical or negative when doing so—especially if English isn’t your first language or if English isn’t your native tongue.
-Everyone has strengths and weaknesses, and we all learn better from constructive criticism than from outright failure or negativity.
+Everyone has strengths and weaknesses; we all learn better from constructive criticism than outright failure or negativity.

-Time is one of our most precious resources, and many of us don’t take full advantage of it.
-To start IELTS preparation, we have to prioritize the time—and that means setting aside at least two hours each day that is entirely dedicated to studying English.
+Time is one of our most precious resources; many don’t take full advantage of it.
+To start IELTS preparation, we have to prioritize time—which means setting aside at least two hours each day dedicated to studying English.

-A common myth surrounding language study is that it takes an enormous amount of time; however, two hours per day will yield measurable results in just three months.
+A common myth surrounding language study is that it takes an enormous time; however, two hours per day will yield measurable results in just three months.

 For example, spend thirty minutes on grammar drills and sixty minutes reading (or listening) to English content (podcasts are a great option).
 You’ll see significant improvements in your ability by month’s end.